“ ♪ Rule, Britannia!

 A review of Michael Wood's “The Story of India”

-Why are certain European languages so often spoken in Africa?
-(Answer: History)
+Why are English and other European languages spoken in Africa?

 A review of Andrew Marr's “Modern Britain” (BBC)